termux/termux-gui/Protocol.md

   - Parameters:
     - aid: The Activity id of the Activity that wants intercept back button presses.
     - intercept: A boolean, whether to intercept back button presses and send an event or to use the default action of finishing the Activity.
+- getVersion: Gets the version code of the plugin app.
+Can be used for feature detection or to prompt the user to update.

 Layout and View control: